possibly/Tetris-1/README.md

 ======

 This is my very first programming project.
-It contains a lot of bugs and its architecture is doubtful.
-I do realize that rewriting it complietly is probably a good idea, since it is not that big.
-However, I would like to stick to what I have already done and try to fix it.

 If you happen to see this code and you have useful suggestions on how I can improve it and general comments on how I should have done it so it is more simple and efficient, please let me know.

-At the end, people who write shitty code sometimes just don't have anyone to turn to for a review and advice.

 ----------------------------------------------------------------------------------